Ukraine

 • There is a provision in law for a child born abroad to at least one Ukrainian parent to acquire Ukrainian nationality automatically at birth, and there are no discriminatory provisions.

 • The law provides that children should be registered and issued with a birth certificate within a month of birth, but documents proving the identity and legal residence of at least one parent are required to complete the registration.
 If the parents are undocumented, the child can be registered by a third party, but the legal bond to the parents would be undetermined.
+There is a simplified procedure for birth registration ‘єМалятко’ (eMaliatko or eBaby), but it is provided in limited locations due to the war and it is not available to undocumented parents nor documented recognised stateless people, as both parents should be Ukrainian nationals.

 • The nationality of the child is not determined or recorded upon birth registration, only the names and nationality of the parents are recorded.
 The child's nationality is determined later (based on parents’ passports or proof of residence) during application for a passport.